 American Battlefield Trust’s map of the Battle of North Anna on May 23, 1864

 After leaving Mt.
-Carmel Church the morning of May 23, Union Maj.
-Gen. Gouverneur K. Warren’s V Corps arrived at Jericho Mill around 1:30 pm.
-Surprised to find no Confederate river defense, Warren began moving across the ford to reach the Central Virginia Railroad.
+Carmel Church on the morning of May 23, 1864, Union Gen. Gouverneur K. Warren’s V Corps arrived at Jericho Mill around 1:30 pm.
+Surprised to find no Confederate's defending the river crossing, Warren began moving his corps across the ford to reach the Central Virginia Railroad.
 By 4:15 pm, two of Warren’s divisions had crossed the river using a pontoon bridge.

-Meanwhile, on the south bank, Gen. A.P.
+Meanwhile, on the south bank of the North Anna, Confederate Gen. A.P.
 Hill’s Third Corps was passing down the road toward Hanover Junction.
-Hill believed the crossing a cavalry feint, but dispatched Gen. Cadmus Wilcox’s division to dispute the crossing.
+Hill believed the crossing to be a cavalry feint, but dispatched Gen. Cadmus Wilcox’s division to dispute the crossing.

 Warren’s Federals in Gen. Lysander Cutler’s division marched to the front.
 Before Cutler’s men could deploy, Gen. Edward Thomas’ Georgia brigade appeared, their commander “[hallooing] as if on a fox chase.”
 The Confederates struck the famous Iron Brigade, sending the veterans hurrying for the safety of the pontoon bridge.
 The rout caused one to later quip that it was the “I run” brigade.
 At the same time, the lead regiments from Thomas’ brigade broke for the rear as well, also surprised by the Federal infantry.
 Thus, the battle at Jericho Mill began with the unusual scene of both sides running in opposite directions.